$D^2$SLAM: Decentralized and Distributed Collaborative Visual-inertial SLAM System for Aerial Swarm: Introduction

-When $D^2$VINS works with an omnidirectional vision front end, the near-field-of-view is relaxed, i.e., $D^2$VINS will not limited by the UAVs's yaw angle, it can be performed as long as UAVs are in line-of-sight, with common features in environments and good communication.
-Nevertheless, the commerical stereo camera, e.g., Intel Realsense D435i, has been widely adopted by the state-of-the-art aerial swarm \cite{zhou2022swarm,zhou2022racer}, so they are also supported by $D^2$SLAM.
-Another advantage of a stereo camera system over a quad camera system is that it requires lower computational power and is suitable for UAVs with limited computing resources.
-However, when using these cameras, it is necessary to carefully set the yaw of the UAV to get the best relative state estimation accuracy, but this is out of the scope of this paper.
+Given visual SLAM limitations, $D^2$VINS requires overlapping sensor FoVs for accurate real-time relative state estimation at close range.
+Omnidirectional vision systems \cite{xu2022omni}, especially with our enhanced omnidirectional frontend, effectively address these issues in aerial swarms.
+With omnidirectional cameras, $D^2$VINS is not constrained by the UAVs' yaw angles, enabling precise relative localization when UAVs maintain line-of-sight, share environmental features, and communicate reliably.
+Commercial stereo cameras like the Intel Realsense D435i \footnote{https://www.intelrealsense.com/depth-camera-d435i}, widely used in advanced aerial swarms \cite{zhou2022swarm,zhou2022racer}, are also supported by $D^2$SLAM.
+Stereo cameras, requiring less computational power, are well-suited for UAVs with limited resources.
+However, their optimal usage, particularly adjusting UAV yaw for FoV overlap, falls beyond the scope of this paper.

-The core of far-field estimation is $D^2$PGO (decentralized and distributed pose graph optimization). $D^2$PGO is a designed to provide global consistent state estimation, providing relative localization and global localization information even when the UAV is far away from each other or out of line of sight using pose graph optimization.
-Unlike $D^2$VINS, $D^2$PGO is designed to work even when the communication condition is poor, so we designed an asynchronous distributed pose graph optimization algorithm based on ARock.
+The core of far-field estimation is $D^2$PGO (decentralized and distributed pose graph optimization). $D^2$PGO facilitates both relative and global localization through pose graph optimization, particularly when UAVs are distant or out of each other's line of sight.
+Unlike $D^2$VINS, which requires good communication conditions, $D^2$PGO functions effectively even in poor communication scenarios, characterized by unstable network latency and low bandwidth.
+Peng et al.'s distributed optimization method, ARock \cite{peng2016arock}, adeptly handles network latency and asynchronous updates, effectively countering the network instability and delays in pose graph optimization.
+Thus, we introduce an ARock-based asynchronous distributed pose graph optimization algorithm in Sect. \ref{sect:$D^2$PGO}.

-Our near and far field estimation is not independent from each other, $D^2$VINS and multi-UAV loop clourse detection module together provide relative measurements (loop-edge) to $D^2$PGO, while $D^2$PGO provides initialization information to $D^2$VINS when the two UAVs meet.
-The process from far to near can also be understood as a coarse-to-fine localization process.

-Finally, although the core of $D^2$SLAM is the state estimation with the sparse SLAM, it can be easily extended to dense mapping, and we have experimentally demonstrated the effects of dense mapping using $D^2$PGO in combination with RGB-D cameras or depth generation.

-The main contributions of this paper are as follows: \begin{itemize} \item We propose a novel decentrialized and distributed SLAM system and tested it on aerial swarm platform in real-world experiment.
-Specifically, $D^2$SLAM is capable of estimating high-accuracy ego-motion state and also high-accuacy relative state when UAV are close to each other while estimate trajectories with global consistency when UAV are far from each other or in non-line-of-sight. \item We propose an distributed visual inertial state estimator based on ADMM-based for multi-robot. \item We propose an ARock-based multi-robot asynchronous distributed pose graph optimization algorithm. \item The proposed $D^2$SLAM is tested on aerial swarm platform in real-world experiment.
-The code and our custom datasets will be open-sourced. \end{itemize}